Chicago Public Schools expert witness says in deposition that sexual assault is not always traumatic

 Also in 2018, CPS commissioned an investigation of the entire school system.

-"Their own reports identified that sexual misconduct in the early 200os, when this occurred, was rampant in the Chicago Public Schools," said Carolyn Daley, Jane's attorney.
+"Their own reports identified that sexual misconduct in the early 2000s, when this occurred, was rampant in the Chicago Public Schools," said Carolyn Daley, Jane's attorney.

 That investigation, called the Hickey Report, investigators wrote, "We identify systemic deficiencies in CPS' efforts to prevent and respond to incidents of sexual misconduct."